Ann Jennings Johnson

 Ann Jennings Johnson (May 8, 1745 – November 22, 1794) was the inaugural First Lady of Maryland and wife of the first non-colonial Governor of Maryland, Thomas Johnson.

 Early life and family

 Ann Jennings was born on May 8, 1745, the daughter of Rebecca Sauders Jennings and Judge Thomas Jennings, chief clerk of the Maryland Register of Land Office.
-Her mother was the daughter of Robert Sauders, and her father was the son of the Reverend Henry Jennings of St. Marys County, Maryland.
+Her mother was the daughter of Robert Sauders, and her father was the son of the Reverend Henry Jennings of St. Mary's County, Maryland.

 Ann grew up in Annapolis, Maryland in an Episcopal upbringing.
 Her family attended St. Anne's Parish in Annapolis.
 In the 1760s, she met Thomas Johnson who was a young man recently employed as an apprentice at the land office where her father worked.

 Ann and Thomas wed on February 16, 1766, enjoyed a happy marriage, and had eight children, including one who died in infancy and a second who died as a young adult.